 For more information on planning your trip in the wilderness of Mount Rainier National Park, visit our Wilderness Trip Planner.

 Reservation Fee: Each permit is subject to a non-refundable $6.00 lottery application fee if applying to the Early Access Lottery or a $6.00 reservation fee for permits reserved in the general on-sale.
 If you have already paid the lottery application fee, that fee will be applied to your online reservation and an additional fee is not due.
 The reservation fee is also charged for first-come, first-served permits that are issued in person.
 This fee supports the permit and reservation management system.

 Recreation Fee: A recreation flat fee of $20 is charged for every permit reservation made in advance on Recreation.gov.
 The fee is not charged for first-come, first-served permits that are issued at a park Wilderness Information Center or Visitor Center.
 This fee supports the operation of the Wilderness Information Centers.

-Cancellation Policy: You may cancel your reservation seven or more full days before your reservation date and receive a refund.
+Cancellation Policy: You may cancel your reservation four or more full days before your reservation date and receive a refund.
 The $6 reservation fee is non-refundable.